jeanpierm/soap-client-springboot3-java17/README.md

 # Generate SOAP client with Java 17 and Spring Boot 3

-This project generate a SOAP client for Calculator WS (http://www.dneonline.com/calculator.asmx?wsdl) and expose the ADD operation in REST (HTTP POST /calculator/add) endpoint.
+This project generate a SOAP client for Calculator WS (http://www.dneonline.com/calculator.asmx?wsdl) and expose the ADD operation in REST (HTTP POST /calculator/add) endpoint using Java 17 and Spring Boot 3.

 ## Build and generate SOAP client
     mvn clean install